kel-z/HSR-Data/README.md

 4. Navigate to the repository's root directory in your terminal
 5. Run `python src/main.py`

-The resulting game data JSON will be located in the `output/` directory with the filename `game_data.json`.
+The resulting game data JSONs will be located in the `output/` directory.